albertqjiang/Portal-to-ISAbelle/README.md

    ```shell
    python3 src/main/python/prepare_episodic_transitions.py -efd afp_extractions -sd data/proof_and_state --proof --state
    ```
    Note that extraction involving proofs will take pretty long and will result in large files.
 State-only files amount to 8.1G.

-# To be released
-   - REPL-like environment to talk to Isabelle running sessions via gRPC
-   - Setup to evaluate automated agents
+With proof steps it's even much larger.

 # Acknowledgement
 This library is heavily based on [scala-isabelle](https://github.com/dominique-unruh/scala-isabelle), the work of Dominique Unruh.
 We are very grateful to Dominique for his kind help and guidance.

 # Citation
-If you use this directory, or our code, please cite the paper we had in AITP 2021.
+If you use this directory, or our code, please cite the paper we published at AITP 2021.
 ```bibtex
 @article{jiang2021lisa,
   title={LISA: Language models of ISAbelle proofs},